 Accelerating Automated Assignment of Backbone NMR Data with Machine Learning Filters

-Structural iology has become a popular topic of research over the last few decades.
+Structural biology has become a popular topic of research over the last few decades.
 With the completion of the human genome project, there has become an increase in the demand for protein structures.
-The structure provide functional information for a protein.
-Pharmacist can use this information to develop vaccines and antibiotics to prevent and cure the onset of disease.
-A powerful way to obtain structural information about a protein is through uclear magnetic resonance (NMR) spectroscopy.
-Unfortunately, current techniques for analyzing NMR datasets can take anywhere from a few weeks to many months to prone to error [1]. o alleviate this problem, we have set out to automate the assignment process.
+The structure provides functional information for a protein.
+Pharmacists can use this information to develop vaccines and antibiotics to prevent and cure the onset of disease.
+A powerful way to obtain structural information about a protein is through nuclear magnetic resonance (NMR) spectroscopy.
+Unfortunately, current techniques for analyzing NMR datasets can take anywhere from a few weeks to many months to process.
+They are also prone to human error [1].
+To alleviate this problem, we have set out to automate the assignment process.

 Nuclear magnetic resonance is the absorbance of electromagnetic radiation at frequencies by atomic nuclei based on chemical properties and local molecular environment.
 Biophysicists use NMR properties to study the structure of biomolecules, such as proteins, DNA and RNA.
-NMR spectroscopy is the only method use today that is able to determine the atomic-level structures of large biomolecules in aqueous solutions similar to their in vivo physiological environments.
+NMR spectroscopy is the only method used today that is able to determine the atomic-level structures of large biomolecules in aqueous solutions similar to their in vivo physiological environments.

 NMR spectroscopy produces many variables that can be used to analyze a protein’s structure.
 Our research focuses on the chemical shift values of NMR-active nuclei present in proteins, including hydrogen and isotopes of carbon and nitrogen.
 The chemical shift value measures the change in the resonate frequency of a nucleus from its structure-free environment.
 From these values, information about the surrounding structure can be deduced.
 Determining the chemical shift values of the nuclei in a biomolecule is the first step to determining its structure.

-The chemical shift values pertaining to ‘backbone’ nuclei, including the nitrogen, attached hydrogen, and the alpha beta carbon atoms (Cα and Cβ) make up a residue used as a building block of a linear protein sequence (Figure 1).
+The chemical shift values pertaining to ‘backbone’ nuclei, including the nitrogen, attached hydrogen, and the alpha beta carbon atoms (Cα and Cβ), make up a residue used as a building block of a linear protein sequence (Figure 1).
 NMR experiments are preformed to obtain the signals for each residue.
 The process of sequential assignment is used to match the individual residues to the protein chain.

 Figure 1.
 Backbone structure of a linear protein sequence